epixjava/op1REpackerGUI/README.md

 ## usin' it
 Run the opie toolkit from the op1REpacker tool.

-Opie will open in the exisiting terminal window
+Opie will open in the existing terminal window

 In the terminal window enter one of the following commands; "Backup"